mostlygeek/statsd-backend-cloudwatch/README.md

         backends: [ "statsd-backend-cloudwatch" ],
         cloudwatch: {
             namespace : "MyService",
-            region    : "AWS_REGION"
+            region    : "AWS_REGION",
             creds     : {
                 accessKeyId: "Access Key",
                 secretAccessKey: "secret"
+            },

+            debug: false
         }
     }
-    }

-There is also support for fetching the access key and secret from an IAM Roles assigned to the EC2 instance.
+EC2 IAM roles are supported.
+This will automatically fetch a temporary access key, secret and token from the EC2 metadata.
+Just make sure your IAM role has a security policy to put information into CloudWatch.

 Set `creds` to `IAM` for credentials to be automatically pulled from the EC2 instance's meta data.

     {
         backends: [ "statsd-backend-cloudwatch" ],